File Identification

 File Information Panel

-To view information about your files, open the File Information panel by clicking the File Info button in the Home tab of the ribbon.
-The panel displays to the left of your file, and you can click the File Info button again to hide the panel.
-Examples of file properties that are shown include the file size, last modified date, and location on your computer.
-Examples of metadata include EXIF data for images, including digital photos and camera raw files, codecs for audio and video files, and author and source information for documents.
+To view information about a file, open the File Information panel by clicking File Info in the ribbon.
+Hide the panel by clicking File Info again.
+The panel displays file properties such as size, last modified date, and the location on your computer.
+It also displays specific metadata such as EXIF data for images, codecs for audio and video files, and author and source information for documents.

 File Information Panel